-If you get a warning that begins "There are some running programs that use files deleted by recent upgrade," you may ignore it.
+Ignore the warning that begins with "There are some running programs that use files deleted by recent upgrade".

 9. Check to see if you have a file named /etc/ambari-agent/conf.save on each Agent host.
 If you do, rename it back.
 On each Agent host: